EngrTosh/zero_day/0x00-vagrant/README.md

-This is a diectory for my vagrant project
+This is a directory for my vagrant project